 Back for the fourth year, this transformative program will provide over 100 Bahamian public and private school students from over five islands with six days of hands-on STEM instruction.
 Focused on computer engineering and technology entrepreneurship, the camp will give each student an opportunity apply their knowledge to an issue of great social impact within the Caribbean and compete for a grand prize.

 Hack<IT> is a Free, Weeklong, STEM Technology Camp For Students in 9-12 Grades.

-Students receive instruction in the education track of their choice:
+Students receive hands-on instruction in the fundamentals of computer science and electrical engineering

 develop technology solutions to challenges facing their communities and their

 present their projects to a panel of distinguished judges, and the winning

 Students Compete For Funding To Make Their Design Project A Reality.

 “Not only has Hack<IT> and STEMBoard broadened my

 view on the various jobs and work aerospace engineers

 can acquire, they have given me the great opportunity to